Helcony/MochaExpress/README.md

 * MochaExpress is a fictional brand, used to make the process of creating an website easier.

-* I made this so i could practice my HTML, CSS and JavaScript skills.
+* I made this so I could practice my HTML, CSS and JavaScript skills.